NESTFUL: A Benchmark for Evaluating LLMs on Nested Sequences of API Calls: Conclusion

 \section{Conclusion}

-In this work we introduced \dataset{}, a new benchmark for evaluating the performance of LLMs on API function calling with nested sequences of function calls (see Sections \ref{sec:data_schema} and \ref{sec:dataset}).
-We showed that existing LLMs perform poorly on this dataset as compared to their performance on existing benchmarks and identified their several modes of failure (see Section \ref{sec:eval}).
-In addition, we outlined the many challenges this dataset poses to LLM function calling approaches (see Section \ref{sec:challenges}).
-By making this dataset available publicly under a permissive open-source license, we aim to push the capabilities of API function calling in new directions and unlock solutions to more realistic, challenging tasks.
+In this work, we introduced \dataset{}, a new benchmark for evaluating the LLMs on nested sequences of API function calling.
+Existing LLMs perform poorly on this dataset than on existing benchmarks.
+We also studied their performance and identified several modes of failure.
+In addition, we outlined many challenges this dataset poses to LLM function calling approaches.
+By releasing this dataset under a permissive open-source license, we aim to advance tool calling and enable solutions to more realistic, challenging tasks.